COLA-Laboratory/cola_www_src/content/_index.md

 {{< tabs "uniqueid" >}}

+{{< tab "Nov" >}}
+* Our paper "On the Hyperparameter Loss Landscapes of Machine Learning Models: An Exploratory Study" has been accepted to [KDD 2025](https://kdd2025.kdd.org/).
+This work developed tools to systematically understand the black box of the highly complex loss landscapes of hyperparameter optimization.
+There are several works underway in our lab along this line.
+Very well done, Mingyu! <i class='fa fa-calendar' style='font-size:19px'></i> October 18

+{{< /tab >}}

 {{< tab "Oct" >}}

 * My single author paper "A Survey of Multi-objective Evolutionary Algorithm Based on Decomposition: Past and Future" has been accepted to IEEE Transactions on Evolutionary Computation.
 I see this as my 15 years' early-career summary in the evolutionary multi-objective optimization domain, where I got my fame there.
 My lab has been marching towards several new interesting grand challenges for creating a better world in future.
 Nevertheless, deep down, I am a computational optimization scientist no matter what other areas I will be.
 Finally, I would like to appreciate my students who helped me to prepare this long survey article, including Mingyu, An, and Peili. <i class='fa fa-calendar' style='font-size:19px'></i> October 21